Cosmo-Tech/cosmotech-api-csharp-client/docs/OrganizationApi.md

             try
             {
-                // Get the details of an organization Organization result = apiInstance.FindOrganizationById(organizationId);
+                // Get the details of an Organization Organization result = apiInstance.FindOrganizationById(organizationId);
                 Debug.WriteLine(result);
             }